 Pathogens are responsible for direct yield losses ranging between 20 and 40% of the global agricultural productivity; whereas their indirect negative impact on consumers, public health, societies, environments, and farmers are much higher.
 A deep knowledge on the nature of plant pathogens, i.e., viruses and viruses-like agents, together with efficient systems for their diagnoses, identification and control would save and above all avoid many losses at all levels of an agricultural supply chain.
 This unit will provide valuable information on the awareness of harmful pathogens and on the numerous key factors capable of offering the right methodologies to be followed for the identification, characterization, and management of such pathologies, using both conventional and advanced approaches.
+The strengthening of preventive control strategies, i.e., the application of good agriculture practices, and the use of healthy certified plant propagating material, would greatly contribute to limiting the occurrence of plant pathogens/pests and possible pandemics, whilst increasing the security level of regions.
 At the end of this unit, the students will also know the use of bioinformatics tools applied in the analysis of data on pathogens, being the new trend of modern research on data mining of pathogens in agriculture.

-- Provide in-depth knowledge on on viral and viral-like diseases affecting the Mediterranean fruit tree and vegetable crops. - Acquire fundamental knowledge on the morphology, ecology, and epidemiology of plant pathogens, to propose adequate and sustainable control management. - Get acquainted to the taxonomy normally associated with the classification and characterization of species and strains of pathogens. - Understand the interaction existing between the host-pathogen-environment, for a better control strategy.

-- Apply conventional and highly advanced technologies for pathogens' detection, identification, and characterization. - Perceive the use of biotechnological approaches for creating resistance to plant pathogens and diseases. - Learn how bioinformatics could support the research to understand some mystified infectious mechanisms induced by infection of pathogens.
+- Provide in-depth knowledge on on viral and viral-like diseases affecting the Mediterranean fruit tree and vegetable crops. - Acquire fundamental knowledge on the morphology, ecology, and epidemiology of plant pathogens, to propose adequate and sustainable control management. - Get acquainted to the taxonomy normally associated with the classification and characterization of species and strains of pathogens. - Understand the interaction existing between the host-pathogen-environment, for a better control strategy. - Provide concepts on the certification programs to produce healthy plant propagating material as the main pest prevention measure. - Apply conventional and highly advanced technologies for pathogens' detection, identification, and characterization. - Perceive the use of biotechnological approaches for creating resistance to plant pathogens and diseases. - Learn how bioinformatics could support the research to understand some mystified infectious mechanisms induced by infection of pathogens.